boldorider4/asset-allocation/README.md

 Units live in `systemd/` (`*.service` / `*.timer` for systemd) and are copied to `~/.config/systemd/user/`.

 To use matplotlib windows instead, pass `--plot pie-chart` (or set `DEFAULT_VISUALIZER` in `visual/__init__.py`).

+## License

+Licensed under `AGPL-3.0-or-later` — see `LICENSE`.
+If you run a modified version as a backend/network service, you must offer the modified source to its users.

 ## Disclaimer